bonifield/autoreconParser/splunkconfigs/README.md

 sudo /opt/splunk/bin/splunk start
 - Log into the Splunk GUI, and configure the server to use HTTPS Settings --> Server Settings --> General Settings --> Enable SSL (HTTPS) in Splunk Web? --> YES
+- change the port from 8000 to 8443 if desired
 ```

 ### After install, place savedsearches.conf where Splunk can find it, then restart Splunk